STAKEHOLDER ALIGNMENT

 To design this mobile app, I needed to rethink how our three core platform patterns: boards, records, and widgets would translate to a smaller screen.

 I began by researching how other companies translated similar patterns to mobile, then created mid-fidelity layouts to test with product and GTM teams.
-After aligning on the final approach, I applied the updated mobile design system to produce high-fidelity patterns and layouts.

 Guiding design principles

-Converting table view pattern from desktop to mobile
+Converting table view web pattern to mobile

-RE-building the core use case
+Rebuilt the core use case

 Adapting Rose Rocket's Web App Patterns